 A cover letter’s purpose is to impress the hiring manager to score an interview.

-But addressing cover letter without name might lead your cover letter to get rejected by the recruiters.
+But addressing cover letter with no name might lead your cover letter to get rejected by the recruiters.

 According to a survey, 92% of managers prefer to have some kind of address in the cover letter as opposed to only 8% of hiring managers who are okay with no address at all.

-From these statistics, we understand how important it is to know how to write a cover letter without a name.
+We understand how important it is to know how to write a cover letter without a name from these statistics.

 Address the Cover Letter With “Dear Hiring Manager”

 It is the most common way to address a hiring manager with no name.
 In fact, 40% of hiring managers prefer this salutation over no salutation at all.

 This address allows the hiring manager to quickly focus on the meat of the letter, aka the main body, instead of rejecting the cover letter right away.

 However, the best way to address a cover letter is by highly personalizing it.